4. Get inner accessories for different uses

 But there are a few colors available if you want a bit of brightness in your life.

-7. Where to keep it
+7. Select a safe place to keep it

 In the office situation the best place for it is out of sight in a locked cupboard or drawer.